agrawalpoonam/agarwalpoonam.github.io/_posts/2018-09-11-DockerAndVM.md

 - A container is a runtime instance of an image--what the image becomes in memory when executed (that is, an image with state, or a user process).

 #### Virtual Machine
-- A virtual Machine is an image of operating system running on Hypervoisor over host operating system.
+- A virtual Machine is an image of operating system running on Hypervisor over host operating system.

 |Comparision Basis | Docker | Virtual machine |